 “Positive experiences, simply feeling validated by another person, can shift things in our minds and hearts such that everything moving forward is different.”

-Whether a sister, mother, friend, the local midwife or the nearest neighbor, women have always cared for other women during the challenging hours of labor and birth.
+Birthing people have always been tended to by their neighbors and families.
 The most recent model of this care involves doulas.
 The rise in doula-assisted births has emerged as the medical/technical model of birth has become the norm.

-A doula is a woman experienced in childbirth who provides continuous physical, emotional and informational support before, during and after childbirth.
-We support women in every birthing situation—hospital, birth center and home.
-We help the woman and support team prenatally to explore her birthing options.
-We then base our support during the hours of labor and birth on what is most important to her.
-We strive to help everyone at the birth feel helpful and calm while they support the mother.
+A doula is experienced in childbirth and provides continuous physical, emotional and informational support before, during and after childbirth.
+We support families in every birthing situation—hospital, birth center and home.
+We help the family and support team prenatally to explore birthing options.
+We then base our support during the hours of labor and birth on what is most important.
+We strive to help everyone at the birth feel helpful and calm.

-We care for the woman in a way that helps her feel safe, secure and confident as she faces the journey from pregnancy to motherhood.
+We care for a person in labor in a way that helps them feel safe, secure and confident as they face the journey from pregnancy to parenthood.
 A doula represents both the knowledge of evidence-based best practices and appreciation for the traditional wisdom of birth.
-We fill the only role in the birth team that offers true continuous care—from the time the mother calls for us until the baby is safely snuggled in her arms.
-We are there for the mother and her partner no matter what the length of the birth, or whether the birth includes some or no interventions.
-We respect and understand birth as a normal process in a healthy woman’s life.
+We fill the only role in the birth team that offers true continuous care—from the time we are called until the baby is safely snuggled in the parent’s arms.
+We are there for the family no matter what the length of the birth, or whether the birth includes some or no interventions.
+We respect and understand birth as a normal process.
 We do not replace the partner or extended family, but we guide and help them to be supportive and helpful during the labor and birth.